01 of 12

 Fill the Water Return Cap and Test the Water Flow

-If you need a more direct water return, (for recycling water through a tap and sink for example) you may have to collect water in a miniature sink or trough with a tube on the base that leads back to the water reservoir.
+If you need a more direct water return, you may have to collect water in a miniature sink or trough with a tube on the base that leads back to the water reservoir.
 Make sure the collection tube is a larger diameter than the outflow tube from your water pump, you want to make sure the returning water comes in as quickly as possible.Continue to 11 of 12 below.

 11 of 12